Cold attic spaces are at the greatest risk

 There are many things that can cause problems with moisture and mould in the attic:

-• Warm moist air from the indoor environment enters the cold attic through unsealed areas and condenses.
+• Warm and moist air from the indoor environment enters the cold attic through unsealed areas and condenses.

-• The ventilation requirement varies from attic to attic and during the course of the year.
+• The ventilation requirement varies from attic to attic as well as during the course of the year.
 Ventilating an attic too much can also cause problems.
 If the outdoor air is cold, the air in the attic is cooled and can cause condensation against the cold outer roof.
 Or, when the temperature of the outer roof falls, for example after a warm day, the cooling and the increased relative humidity can lead to condensation on the inside of the roof.